Have you been wondering how to create your own documents with Mendix? This reference will tell you how to do it!

 Now the domain model has been set up, you are ready to create the microflow for your new generate document function.

-Start with a new folder to organize all the order document creation related sources:
+Create a new folder to organize all the order document creation related sources:

 When you create microflows, it is a best practice to limit the number of input parameters to promote reuse.